In a perfect world, contractors could select just one construction software product from one vendor to run all aspects of their business:

-In a perfect world, contractors could select just one construction software product, from one vendor, to run all aspects of their business: estimating, accounting, project management, scheduling and so on.
-In reality, many all-in-one enterprise software systems available today can be too expensive, complex or functionally deficient to be of any real value to contractors.
+In reality, many all-in-one enterprise software systems available today can be too expensive, complex, or functionally deficient to be of any real value to contractors.

-Contractors continue to debate the merits of vertical, best-of-breed construction software solutions (such as stand-alone accounting, estimating or project management applications) and horizontal, fully integrated enterprise construction software solutions.
+Contractors continue to debate the merits of vertical, best-of-breed construction software solutions (such as stand-alone accounting, estimating, or project management applications) and horizontal, fully integrated enterprise construction software solutions.

 Twenty years ago, technology experts predicted that stand-alone construction software products would be replaced by fully integrated systems—thinking a single software would solve all of a contractor’s business problems in a more efficient way.